 Many cost-benefit analyses have been conducted on the impacts of plastics on the environment.
 Negative externalities associated with plastic drinking straws, single use plastic bags and even disposable plastic utensils are extensive, clogging the waterway, oceans, and waste facilities leading to environmental damage and pollution.

-This issue has been in the forefront of the the social sphere over the past 10 years.
-As consumer preferences had successfully shifted away from single use plastics bags, all single use plastics were subsequently banned in Queensland.
+This issue has been in the forefront of the social sphere over the past 10 years.
+As consumer preferences successfully shifted away from single use plastics bags, all single use plastics were subsequently banned in Queensland.
 The state government did not take a formal cost-benefit approach to this decision.
 Instead, the state government likely weighed up implicit costs and benefits in the decision to ban single use plastics and conducted consultation with the general public.

 However, as no formal CBA was conducted, there may be costs and benefits that were not considered.
 For example, glass bottles are much heavier than plastic which can mean the transportation can be more costly.
-Paper bags are biodegradable, and can be made from renewable sources of trees.
+Alternatively, paper bags are biodegradable, and can be made from renewable sources of trees.
 However, paper bags require more resources in the production compared to plastic bags – and are more difficult to re-use.
 The impact of increased use of glass or paper bags were not formally evaluated as part of the policy.
 Consideration of policies to encourage the reuse and appropriate recycling could be potentially more effective, such as container deposit schemes.
 For more information on the use of deposit schemes to reduce plastic littering, check out this Conversation article.

 Net Social Benefit

 As cost-benefit analysis exists as a method of quantifying the decision-making process to ensure an efficient allocation of resources, we require an analytical measure to help quantify the decision-making process.

 We calculate the Net Social Benefit to identify the increase (or decrease) in the welfare to society that is derived from alternative policies, programs, or projects.
 For a single period we can define the net social benefit as: